 Next stop is the hair.
 I’ve been growing out the bob, and the question is whether I go back to it or keep going so I can wear it up.
 I did love it when my hair was longer and I could always count on a quick updo when I needed to go somewhere.
 The bob was cute and suited my hair type, but it requires a daily blow-dry, and you know, I’m retired.
 No time for that!

 Finally, I finally finished Number 43, which took a year.
-You know, the election, etc. It’s not my best work, but I like it nonetheless.
+What with the election and all.
+It’s not my best work, but I like it nonetheless.
 The duck is a tribute to my favorite golf course duck that died last year.

 I experimented with an engraver (the two globes on the right) and didn’t like it much.
 I might try again with different wood.